MichalTarasiuk/fork/README.md

 }
 ```

-This tip will remove one extra rerender caused by set mind action.
+This tip will remove one extra rerender caused by set state action.